 It was 1914 when President Woodrow Wilson proclaimed Mother’s Day a national holiday.
 Each year the second Sunday of May is appointed as a day of celebration, set aside to honor the ladies in our families who have taken on the task of motherhood.
 An honor much deserved and earned daily by the mothers who fulfill this vital role.

 Whether she is a biological, foster, step, or adoptive mom, all mothers have offered a glimpse into the “love chapter” in the Bible, 1 Corinthians 13.
-This portrait of perfect love can be seen through these imperfect ladies in the things that they do every day.
+This portrait of perfect love can is seen through these imperfect ladies in the things that they do every day.
 From their simple acts, their unrelenting patience, to their profound endurance, mothers stand as an example of the impact of love.
 These are the days that create a profound legacy from every mother to her child.

 Love is patient and kind.